sepiariver/modxrenderer/README.md

 ### render()

-The most predictable pattern in which to use MODXRenderer in a Slim app is to call the `render()` method in a route closure.
-The method takes a PSR-7 `Response` object, which the Slim route provides, and a template name.
+The basic pattern in which to use MODXRenderer in a Slim app is to call the `render()` method in a route closure.
+The method takes a PSR-7 `Response` object, which Slim provides, and a template name.

 Example: